ndwolfwood/xfce-theme-switcher/README.md

 3. Switch to 'Application Autostart' tab.

-4. Click on '+ Add' button and in pop-up window fill-in the relevant fields:
+4. Click on '+ Add' button and in opened pop-up window fill-in the relevant fields:

 ```  Name: 'Theme Switcher Script' (or any other desired name)  ```